Ferdinand Fränzl: Biography

-Fränzl’s first teacher was his father Ignaz Fränzl, a competent composer himself and one of the foremost violinists of his day.
+Fränzl was the grandson of trumpeter and viola player Ferdinand Rudolph Fränzl.
+His first teacher was his father Ignaz Fränzl, a competent composer himself and one of the foremost violinists of his day.
 Ferdinand entered the Mannheim court orchestra in 1782.
 Already in 1785 he went on his first concert tour.

 Although already an accomplished virtuoso, Fränzl (probably supervised by his father) rounded off his education in Strasbourg.
 Here he received lessons in composition and counterpoint form Franz Xaver Richter and Ignaz Pleyel.
 The two, as disparate as they were, made a good pair of teachers for the young Fränzl.
 Richter, probably already a teacher of Ferdinand Fränzl’s father, was a conservative contrapuntist of the old school widely respected for his sacred music.
 Pleyel was a Haydn pupil and already a successful, renowned and modern composer of chamber music and symphonies.
 Fränzel finally added some international touch to his musical education in Paris (1787) and Bologna (1788).

 In 1789 he was named concertmaster of the Munich court orchestra, successor to the Mannheim court orchestra.
 After only two years in Munich he relocated to Frankfurt am Main (1792) where he assumed the post of concertmaster at the Frankfurt national theatre.
 During the same time he undertook extended concert tours to England and Russia.
 In 1806 he succeeded Carl Cannabich as director of the instrumental music of the Munich court orchestra.